 Enhanced Motivation

 The realization that one is closer to getting a reward motivates children based on a visual depiction.
-The hope to gain something specific when a particular set of duties or desirable behavior is accomplished may be motivating.
+The hope to gain something specific when a particular set of duties or desirable behaviour is accomplished may be motivating.

 Better Communication